nabeghe/light-localization/README.md

 ```

 **Notice:** The localization code can be specified in the constructor method.
-Of course, it's possible to change it later via method `recode`.
+Of course, it's possible to change it later via method `setCode`.

-**Notice:** "For each localizer, a default localizer can be specified in the constructor.
+**Notice:** For each localizer, a default localizer can be specified in the constructor.
-Additionally, instead of specifying a default localizer, a string can be designated as the default translation."
+Additionally, instead of specifying a default localizer, a string can be designated as the default translation.

 ## 🧩 Features

 - Get the value (translation) using the key.
+- Fetch random translations from keys with array of strings using the `rnd` method instead of `get`.
 - Localization code (the second parameter of Localizer constructor).
 - Default translation that can be a string or another localizer.
   (the third parameter of Localizer constructor).
-- Create different translators in different files.
+- Create different translators in different files and array-based or class-based translations.
-- Dynamic translations using methods in the class-based translation files.
+- Dynamic translations.
 - Reload the translator.
 - Remove the loaded translator.
 - Refreshing translators and reloading them.